-Symetrix will service any of its products for a period of five years from date of manufacture.
+Symetrix will service any of its products for a period of 3 years from date of discontinued manufacture.
 However, no goods will be accepted without a Return Authorization number.
 Before sending anything to Symetrix, call us for an RA number.
 Just ask, we'll gladly assign you one!
-Call (425) 787-3222 weekdays, 8:00 AM to 4:30 PM, Pacific Time.
+Call (425) 778-7728 weekdays, 8:00 AM to 4:30 PM, Pacific Time.